 One in five students who were current users were at risk for addiction, as measured by the Cannabis Abuse Screening Test (CAST).

 The NSS also revealed that parental smoking, poor school performance and behavioural/disciplinary problems were associated with students’ ganja use

-Students who reported that their parents knew their whereabouts after school and on weekends, knew the type of TV shows they watched, ate meals together and knew their close friends well reported significantly lower levels of ganja use and lower risk of misuse/addiction.
+Students who reported that their parents knew their whereabouts after school and on weekends, knew the type of TV shows they watched, ate meals together and knew their close friends well, reported significantly lower levels of ganja use and lower risk of misuse and addiction.